vaishcodescape/The-Great-Devourer/README.md

 getKeyPress(): A function that waits for a key press.
 It handles different ways of capturing key input based on the platform (Windows vs Unix-based). clearScreen(): Clears the console screen.
 It uses cls on Windows and clear on Unix-like systems. displayTitle(): Displays the title, "The Great Devourer" along with an ASCII art representation of a snake and some introductory text.
-4. Game Logic
+4. Game Logic:
 The game uses object-oriented programming with three main classes:
   Coordinates: A simple struct that represents a point in the 2D game space (with x and y coordinates).

-SnakeGame Class:

-It manages the snake's body and movement.
+  SnakeGame Class: It manages the snake's body and movement.
                     It keeps track of the snake’s current length and direction.
                     It provides methods to update the snake’s position, grow when it eats food, and check for collisions (with the walls or itself).
-GameBoard Class:

-Manages the snake and the food.
+  GameBoard Class: Manages the snake and the food.
                     Handles the rendering of the game screen.
                     Tracks the score and generates food at random positions.
                     Handles user input (WASD keys) for changing the snake's direction.
                     Updates the game state after each move (checking if the snake collides with itself or with the walls, and updating the score if the snake eats food).

-5. Main Function (main)
+6. Main Function (main)
 Initializes the game by calling displayTitle(), generating the initial game state, and displaying the instructions.
 The game loop starts, where:
 The game board is updated (updateBoard()).